Vordazing/Agent-OEDA/readmeENG.md

 ```

 <h2>Client installation</h2></short description>
-<li> Download the folder from the command line along the way:</li>

-`
-/LeCont/tree/home/cmd/client
-`
-<li> Download Dockerfile along the way:</li>

-`
-/LeCont/blob/main/Dockerfile
-`
-<li> After downloading, you need to open the docker-compose-client.yaml and change the string - SERVER_IP=x.x.x.x, where x.x.x.x.x is your local ip-address on which this server will be run</li>
-<li> Run the command:</li>
+Open the docker-compose-client.yaml and change the string - SERVER_IP=x.x.x.x, where x.x.x.x.x is your local ip-address on which this server will be run</li><li> Run the command:</li>

 ```
 docker compose -f docker-compose-client.yaml up --build